 I also wrote an article about this where you can find all the tools I’m checking out.

-If you liked the article, please share it with someone who needs this kind of advice and subscribe to my mailing list (remember to do it with your personal account 😁).
+If you liked the article, please share it with someone who needs this kind of advice and subscribe to my mailing list.

 Talk to you soon,